Wednesday, November 18, 2015

 Nagkaisa said it is also inclined to cooperate with others in the spirit of social dialogue to save the jobs of thousands of workers in Multiply.

-Nagkaisa, however, expressed caution over a Chinese takeover of Multiply saying allowing the website to fall in the hands of China may have security implications.
+Nagkaisa, however, expressed caution over a Chinese takeover of Multiply saying allowing the website to fall into the hands of China may have security implications.

 “We encourage the government to explore technical cooperation with other countries that have no territorial ambitions in the region such as Norway,” Matula said.